Herbert throws for 337 yards, Chargers beat Washington 20-16

-Los Angeles also got a 3-yard TD run from Austin Ekeler, who rushed 15 times for 57 yards and showed he was good to go after being questionable with a left hamstring injury.
+Los Angeles also got a 3-yard TD run from Austin Ekeler, who was listed as questionable with a hamstring injury.
+Ekeler finished with 57 yards on 15 carries and joined Danny Woodhead as the only undrafted players in the NFL’s common draft era with 10-plus rushing and 15-plus passing TDs.

-“Fantasy football owners, we made it to Week 1,” said Ekeler, who had more than 50 text messages earlier in the week when he missed practice for what he called precautionary reasons.
-“We made it through.
-Hopefully I got points for y’all.”

-Staley became just the second Chargers coach to win his debut, an emotional victory that came on his late mother’s birthday.
+Loud cheers erupted from the visiting locker room as the Chargers celebrated Brandon Staley winning his coaching debut.

 Even though the FitzMagic never materialized, Heinicke had some of his own special moments, including a perfect pass to top receiver Terry McLaurin and a TD throw to tight end Logan Thomas.
 Heinicke was 11 of 15 for 122 yards and could be Washington’s starter moving forward.